hkdb/SSHshare/README.md

 ## Description
 ---
-A Graphical Desktop Application written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting text files with [ssh-vault](https://ssh-vault.com) to share with others
+A Graphical Desktop Application (wrapper) written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting files with [ssh-vault](https://ssh-vault.com).

 ## Concept
 ---
 A while back, I discovered this awesome piece of software called [ssh-vault](https://ssh-vault.com) that allows you to encrypt and decrypt text, photos, and pdf files with ssh keys.
-I found this to be the most user friendly (NON-CLOUD) way to share passwords and sensitive information between my team members.
+I found this to be the most user friendly (NON-CLOUD) way to share passwords and sensitive documents between my team members.
 However, as technical as some of my team members are, not all of them are comfortable with CLI so I decided to whip this GUI front-end up so that they are more comfortable with using this solution to share information securely.

+### WHy SSH Keys?

+Because most technical staff and more and more so even non-technical ones have a ssh key pair already for accessing cloud resources and such.
+Leveraging what's already there to encrypt and decrypt information shared among team members is a much better solution than to ask everyone to adopt yet another tech (ie. GPG, etc) to accomplish what can already be done with what's arleady in the existing encryption toolbox.

 ### From Python to Go

 This was originally written in Python and GTK3 which is great when running on Linux and Mac but not so much for Windows.
-I wanted something that was truly cross platform and easy to distribute so I ended up with HTML/JS (UI) and [Go](https://golang.org) (logic) with [zserge/webview](https://github.com/zserge/webview) (go/webview 2-way bindings), [sqweek/dialog](https://github.com/sqweek/dialog) (cross-platform native dialogs), and [skratchdot/open-golang](https://github.com/skratchdot/open-golang) (open resources with default applications across Win/Lin/Mac).
+I wanted something that was truly cross platform and easy to distribute so I ended up with HTML/JS (UI) and [Go](https://golang.org) (logic) with [zserge/webview](https://github.com/zserge/webview) (go/webview infrastructure and 2-way bindings), [sqweek/dialog](https://github.com/sqweek/dialog) (cross-platform native dialogs), and [skratchdot/open-golang](https://github.com/skratchdot/open-golang) (open resources with default applications across Win/Lin/Mac).

 ## Change Log
 ---

 #### May XXth, 2020 - v0.2.0 Released

-- Ported to Go/Webview
+- Rewritten Go/JS/HTML
+- Removed restrictions of only processsing text files as ssh-vault supports pretty much all formats

 #### MAY 10th, 2019 - v0.1.3 Released